DoubleCouponDay/stickle/README.md

 ### Why did you change all the Xml Nodes children fields to Vec\<Box\<dyn IntoNode\>\>?

 I couldn't create a collection of Vec\<dyn IntoNode\> because their size is not known at compile time.
-This prevented me from iteratively adding to a Vec of child nodes.
+This prevented me from iteratively adding to a Vec of child nodes, then using the .children() function.

 ## TODO